![]() |

 “As an Israeli citizen,” Spencer told his Israeli interviewer, “someone who understands your identity, who has a sense of nationhood and peoplehood and the history and experience of the Jewish people, you should respect someone like me who has analogous feelings about whites.
 I mean, you could say that I am a white Zionist in the sense that I care about my people.
 I want us to have a secure homeland that’s for us and ourselves just like you want a secure homeland in Israel.”

-her Report spoke of the rich range of
+her Report spoke of the ‘rich range of

-self-descriptions of both Jewishness or Zionism’
+self-descriptions of both Jewishness or Zionism’, although it was clear she

 knew little of either.
 Shaked has no